LukasForst/BSY/report/report.md

 All in all, we started to look like a real service used for the first assignment in the cyber-sec class.
 Again, we didn't think that we would get any passwords.
 In spite of class full of pretty smart students, few of them fell for the trap, and we gained access to 2 additional VMs.

 ### Automating the password verification
-As the log file grew, we were not able to check all the provided passwords, so we had to automate the password checking.
+As the log file grew, we were not ablfacte to check all the provided passwords, so we had to automate the password checking.
 We used the very same service to check the provided password by trying to connect via SSH to the victim's VM with the default `class` username.
 ```json
 {
   ...,